psons/tlog/docs/Tlog User Documentation.md

 Both the endeavors location and the journal location can be changed by setting environment variables as shown in the example tlog.env files.

-The journal directory is always searched for tasks, so files other than the current journal backlog file should have tasks changed from either "do" ('d - ' or 'D - ') or "in progress" ('/ - ' or '\ - ') to either "unfinished" ('u -' or 'U - ') or "completed"  ('x - ' or 'X').
+The current todo.md file is always searched for tasks.

-All lines matching the "do", "in progress", or "planned" patterns will be copied  from any file in the current journal directory to the curent journal file.
+All lines matching the "do", "abandoned", "in progress", or "planned" patterns will be copied from story files to the current todo file.

 # Before                    # After